 The connection between the incidence and/or severity of cardiovascular disease and your oral health is important to recognize in order to maintain and enjoy a healthy lifestyle.
 Studies have shown that patients with early and persistent periodontal disease have a significantly increased risk of suffering a heart attack or stroke as harmful bacteria from the mouth enter the bloodstream.

 Sandy Springs dentist Dr. Brenda Paulen works with patients to understand their unique health concerns, make personalized oral hygiene recommendations and identify their risk factors based on lifestyle habits and medical history.
-During routine dental visits, patients are screened for gum disease, oral cancer and signs of dental problems that may impact both oral and overall health and well being.
-Visiting the dentist is important for many reasons as we continue to understand the “mouth-body” connection and how poor oral health can detrimentally affect quality of life.
+During routine dental visits, patients are screened for gum disease, oral cancer, and signs of dental problems that may impact both oral and overall health and well-being.
+Visiting the dentist is important for many reasons as we continue to understand the “mouth-body” connection and how poor oral health can detrimentally affect the quality of life.

 Healthy Gums & A Healthy Heart

 Periodontal disease is often a leading risk factor for patients with existing heart disease and can increase the risk of developing heart disease in otherwise healthy patients.
 For those with diabetes, poor nutrition, or who use tobacco, the risk of a stroke or heart attack is also significantly increased by periodontal disease.